-nature/nurture Arguments concerning whether certain human characteristics are inherited or given by nature, or are produced by the environment that the child grows in, have figured large in the educational literature this century and therefore it is unsurprising that such arguments should find a place within the philosophy of education literature.
-The most obvious dispute concerns intelligence with the believers in IQ theory and psychometric testing on one side (Burt 1973; Jensen 1973a, b; Eysenck 1973) and philosophers on the other side disputing the basic presuppositions of both the theory and the tests (Ryle 1974; Kleinig 1982; C. Winch 1990).
+Arguments concerning whether certain human characteristics are inherited or given by nature, or are produced by the environment that the child grows in, have figured large in the educational literature this century and therefore it is unsurprising that such arguments should find a place within the philosophy of education literature.
+The most obvious dispute concerns intelligence, with the believers in IQ theory and psychometric testing on one side (Burt 1973: Evsenck 1973: Jensen 1973a, 1973b) and philosophers on the other side disputing the basic presuppositions of both the theory and the tests (Kleinig 1982; Ryle 1974; C. Winch 1990).
 But there have been other areas of dispute.
-So, for instance, it is difficult not to see the arguments concerning creativity as, at least in part, a dispute about whether creative nature/nurture people are born or made.
+So, for instance, it is difficult not to see the arguments concerning creativity as, at least in part, a dispute about whether creative people are born or made.
 The same is true of moral character.
-Whereas most communicators assume that morality comes from upbringing some educationalists seen to believe with Neill (1965) that the child 'is innately wise and realistic' (p.
-20) and that 'the child has been born good . . . (and) will inevitably turn out to be a good human being if he is not crippled and thwarted in his natural development by interference' (p.
+Whereas most communicators assume that morality comes from upbringing, some educationalists seem to believe with Neill (1965) that the child 'is innately wise and realistic' (p.
+20) and that the child has been born good ... [and] will inevitably turn out to be a good human being if he is not crippled and thwarted in his natural development by interference' (p.
 224).
-The father of progressive or childcentred education, Rousseau (1911a) sometimes writes in this vein - usually like Neill when he is concerned to combat the doctrine of innate wickedness - but his more considered view is that children are born as a moral blank slate.
+The father of progressive or child-centred education, Rousseau (1911a), sometimes writes in this vein - usually like Neill when he is concerned to combat the doctrine of innate wickedness - but his more considered view is that children are born as a moral blank slate.
 (However, like Neill, he did believe that much of what goes on in the name of education is more likely to corrupt children than teach them to be good.)

 A more interesting debate, because less finished, concerns gender identities and their relevance for education.
 It is a commonplace of sociology concerned with gender that whereas the sex of a child is a given, the gender is a social construct.
-This has obvious relevance to questions concerning sex or gender specific areas of the curriculum, for example, Women's Studies, but it also has ramifications for questions concerning co-education.
+This has obvious relevance to questions concerning sex- or gender-specific areas of the curriculum, for example women's studies, but it also has ramifications for questions concerning co-education.
 The above are given fuller treatment under their respective headings.